soulflyer/photo-api/README.md

 To see the full API, start the server and view the API docs page on http://localhost:31001/swagger-ui/index.html

 ## TODO
 All calls to the API are currently implemented using GET.
-This needs to be switched over to PUT for the calls that actually change the database or cause external actions.
+This needs to be switched over to PUT, POST and DELETE for the calls that actually change the database or cause external actions.
 Currently there are no actions that would cause a real problem by being repeated, but its not cool.

 Also the parameter order is not consistent across all the calls.